Chisyeuf/d365-sidepanel-dev-tools/README.md

 Tired of sifting through cluttered and unoptimized log lists?

-The Plugin Trace Logs Explorer provides a streamlined way to view and analyze logs for plugins and custom workflows.
-Enjoy:
+The Plugin Trace Logs Explorer provides a streamlined way to view and analyze logs for plugins and custom workflows:
 * **Enhanced Information**: `Access detailed log information with a clear and easy-to-read layout.`
-* **Efficient Filtering**: `Quickly find the logs you need by filtering by involved entity, message name, and date range.`
+* **Efficient Filtering**: `Quickly find the logs by filtering by involved entity, message name, and date range.`
 * **Log Correlation**: `After selecting a log, explore the correlation — a view of all related processes, both before and after the selected log.`

 <img height="430px" width="0px">